Degrees and Certifications:

 As a former high school and college athlete, Aimee is a proponent of the lasting impression that sports can have on an individual.
 She believes that the role of the Lacey Township High School’s Athletics Department is to provide student athletes with opportunities to develop their athletic abilities to the fullest, while protecting their physical wellbeing, in an environment that promotes both rigorous academic standards and the development of leadership characteristics.
 Her goal is to foster an environment focused on pride, unity, and competitiveness, where student athletes, faculty, and parents approach competition with sportsmanship and respect for diversity.

-Aimee has been a resident of Lacey Township since 2005, and her family is actively involved in public service.
-She is married to a local police officer, has twins, and enjoys spending time with her family and friends.
+Aimee has been a resident of Lacey Township since 2005.
+Her twins, Parker and Frankie, are also Lacey Lions and proud of it.
+She enjoys spending time with her family and friends.
 Aimee is excited to carry on Lacey’s tradition of excellence and wants others to embrace the pride and tradition that exists throughout the community.